iVonka/Detection-of-Organs-in-CT-Images-Using-Neural-Networks/src/segmentation/README.md

 ## Data
 Data should be named in a way, when images and masks are sorted, they correspond to each other.

+My implementation reads NifTy 3D images, which are then preprocessed and saved into .npy files.